rxzheng/rxzheng/README.md

 youtube.com/@Philosocratic

 **Projects:**
-- philosocratic: a website to compete with your friends on an educational philosophical website
+- philosocratic: a website to compete with your friends on an educational philosophical website (v2 revamp in progress)

 - heLM: a website that introduces the heLM project